crusher083/dgl/docs/source/guide/training-graph.rst

 Model Definition
 ^^^^^^^^^^^^^^^^

-Being aware of the above computation rules, one can define a model as follows.
+Taking into account aforementioned rules, we can define a model as follows.

 .. code:: python